aschiffer186/Fermi/Fermi-Lang/Definitions.md

 #### Binary Addition
 * The binary addition expression takes the canonical form `E1 + E2` where `E1` and `E2` are the input entities to the expression.
 * If both inputs are signed integer types, the value of the created entity is the signed addition of the two input entities.
+    * If one type is larger than the other, the smaller type will be promoted to the larger type prior to the addition.
 * If either or both inputs are floating-point types, the value of the created entity is the floating-point addition of the two input entities.
     * If one entity is a signed-integer type, it will be converted to a floating-point type prior to the addition.
 * The type of the created entity is the type defined by the arithmetic type promotion rules.
 #### Binary Subtraction
 * The binary subtraction expression takes the canonical form `E1 - E2` where `E1` and `E2` are the input entities to the expression.
 * If both inputs are signed integer types, the value of the created entity is the signed subtraction of the two input entities.
+    * If one type is larger than the other, the smaller type will be promoted to the larger type prior to the addition.
 * If either or both inputs are floating-point types, the value of the created entity is the floating-point subtraction of the two input entities.
     * If one entity is a signed-integer type, it will be converted to a floating-point type prior to the subtraction.
 * The type of the created entity is the type defined by the arithmetic type promotion rules.